platzhaltr/datr.scala/README.md

 saturday afternoon
 ```

 *Durations with relative dates* This is still experimental as I'm solving backtracking issues.
-For now only relative dates beginning with `next` are working

 ```
 from 9:30 until 12:15 next sunday
+from 14 to 15 on mon
 ```

 ## Resources